uclassa/SSA_telebot/README.md

 > ⚠️ When adding bot to groups, bot must be promoted to admin in group setting Currently, functionalities of the bot are the same regardless of whether the chat is a direct message or in a group.
 However, to interact with the bot in a group chat, you must call the bot with `@uclassa_telebot`.

+Groups will be added to the list of known group IDs only when `/start` command is called in the group that the bot is in. **Only known groups will receive announcement broadcasts.**

 ## Developer Notes

 - Bot name: SSA Ah Gong \